ReadWriteV/MNIST-cls-cpp/README.md

 # MNIST Cls Cpp

-A demo of using libtorch to train models on MNIST dataset for classification.
+A demo of using libtorch to train and test model on MNIST dataset for classification.

 ## Build